 We have had generous donation and support from the following corporate organizations and individual philanthropists: Safaricom Foundation; Unilever East Africa; Standard Chartered Bank; TATA Africa Holdings; Safepak; Total Kenya Limited; Mosound Events; Sumaria Industries Limited; Laugh Industry Limited; Apex Porter Noveli; Sauti Sol Entertainment; Allpack Industries Limited; Free the Children; Leena Nair; Justin Apsey; Anne Eriksson; Orvando Ferreira; Stella Atela; Salome Nderitu; Betty Maina; Grace Oluoch; Joyce Wanjiru Githiga; Arijit Mukherjee; Joseph Sunday; Salome Nderitu; Ruth Mwangangi; C.D.
 Glin; Myriam Assa Sidibe.

-In order to monitor the Braille machines in schools for the maintenance and progress of users, the machines are assigned to specific learners recorded in our database by name and serial numbers.
+We monitor the Braille machines in schools for the maintenance and progress of users.
+The machines are assigned to specific learners recorded in our database by name and serial numbers.

-Looking into the future where blind /visual and impaired learners can access education and opportunities, KBTA is piloting the Orbit Reader 20.
-This is a new low-cost Braille Note-taker & reader targeting children in rural, inclusive classes with no access to learning tools.
-The Orbit Reader ensures that blind learners will have equal access to textbooks and supplementary reading material that their sighted peers in the same classroom have.
+We are looking into the future where blind /visual and impaired learners can access education and opportunities.
+KBTA is piloting the Orbit Reader 20.
+This is a new low-cost Braille Note-taker and reader.
+In addition, it targets children in rural, inclusive classes with no access to learning tools.
+The Orbit Reader ensures that blind learners will have equal access to textbooks and supplementary reading material, that their sighted peers in the same classroom have.

 Compared to a mechanical Braille machine, the Orbit Reader 20 is smaller, lighter and silent while in operation.
-It can store thousands and thousands of books in electronic Braille displayed in refreshable Braille.
-Learners will be able to do their homework just like their sighted peers and enjoy discovering many new areas of learning through additional material available in electronic Braille.
+It can also store thousands of books in electronic Braille displayed in refreshable Braille.
+Learners will be able to do their homework just like their sighted peers.
+Furthermore, they will enjoy discovering many new areas of learning through additional material available in electronic Braille.
 However, the Braille machine will remain useful for STEM subjects.

 KBTA conducted two successful pilots on the efficacy of the Orbit Reader 20 and ease of access to content by blind learners, with three schools in Kenya.
 The project will be scaled up to other schools in all the partner countries i.e. Tanzania, Malawi and Uganda after the launch.

-In the course of our work, we encountered cases where blind/visually impaired learners in special schools with boarders and inclusive units in regular schools had difficulty or challenges with feeding the children.
-As a result, the school management results in early closure due to a lack of funds for feeding.
-A large number of these institutions rely on well-wishers for the funds that provide the food and which are not regular. hence a huge problem because hungry children cannot learn.
+In the course of our work, we encountered cases where blind/visually impaired learners in special schools with boarders and inclusive units in regular schools had difficulty with feeding the children.
+As a result, the school management ends up in early closure due to lack of funds for feeding.
+A large number of these institutions rely on well-wishers for the funds that provide the food.
+This could be hard to come by.
+Hence a huge problem because hungry children cannot learn.